Disappearance of Patricia Meehan: Investigation

 In their search immediately following the crash, police discovered a trail of tennis shoe tracks beginning in a desolate field approximately 0.75 mi from the scene of the crash.
 Based on the size of the shoe impressions, the tracks were believed to be Meehan's.
-Investigators followed the tracks until 3 a.m.
-April 21, before finding that they eventually disappeared in the terrain.
+Investigators followed the tracks until 3:00am April 21, before finding that they eventually disappeared in the terrain.
 The search was suspended until the following morning.

-The Meehan family arrived in Montana shortly after their daughter's disappearance, and distributed over 2,000 missing person flyers throughout the area.
-Local volunteers searched the surrounding mountains and terrain near the site of the crash by horse and ATV, and the Meehan family also employed a helicopter search to no avail.
+Meehan's parents arrived in Montana shortly after their daughter's disappearance, and distributed over 2,000 missing person flyers throughout the area.
+Her brother and sister, residents of Florida and Massachusetts, respectively, also traveled to the region to engage in search efforts.
+Local volunteers searched the surrounding mountains and terrain near the crash site by horse and ATV, and the Meehan family also employed a helicopter search to no avail.
 Abandoned coal mines in the area were also searched, but no traces of Meehan were discovered.
-The site of the crash near Circle was nearly 400 mi from Meehan's home in Bozeman, and neither law enforcement nor Meehan's family could explain her reasons for being in the area.
+The crash site was nearly 400 mi from Meehan's home in Bozeman, and neither law enforcement nor Meehan's family could explain her reasons for being in the area.

-Police initially theorized that Meehan fled the scene by hitchhiking, or stowing away on a hay truck that had been parked 0.5 mi from the site of the crash, though no sightings were reported to support either claim.
-According to Meehan's mother, she had been experiencing depression at the time and had been visiting a psychologist, with whom she had made an appointment for the morning of April 21.
+Police initially speculated that Meehan fled the scene by hitchhiking, or stowing away on a hay truck that had been parked 0.5 mi from the crash site, though no sightings were reported to support either claim.
+According to her mother, Meehan had been experiencing depression at the time and had been visiting a psychologist, with whom she had made an appointment for the morning of April 21.
 Amidst her belongings, Meehan's family developed a roll of film from her camera, which revealed a self-portrait she had taken in front of a mirror.
 Early on in the case, it was suspected that Meehan may have been suffering from amnesia.